Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 c) the presence of predominantly perennial grasses;

-d) approximately the same illumination of all plant individuals, regardless of their height and ecological characteristics.
+d) approximately the same illumination of all plant individuals, regardless of their height and environmental characteristics.

 a) in spruce forests;